Cvolton/miscbugfixes-geode/README.md

 Note that it seems that Rob is already somewhat doing this as part of the game's anticheat - the vanilla game resets the "Total Orbs Collected" (GS_22) stat to the real value (GSM::getTotalCollectedCurrency), but only if GS_22 > GSM::getTotalCollectedCurrency.

+Also the fixed value persists even after uninstalling the mod, however the differences are saved in the mod's saved.json (if any are applied), so you can loop through the array there and substract all of the numbers from GS_22 to restore the original value.

 ### <cj>Copy to Clipboard</c> not working (Android only)
 This is simply an unimplemented feature on Android.
 The fix adds it to the game.